Stability of KdV solitons on the half-line: Introduction

 \subsection{Acknowledgments}

-The first author wishes to thank the Centro de Modelamiento Matem\'atico (CMM) and Universidad de Chile and N\'ucleo Milenio CAPDE, for the financial support and nice scientific infrastructure that allowed to conclude the paper during his postdoctoral stay.
+M. C. wishes to thank the Centro de Modelamiento Matem\'atico (CMM) and Universidad de Chile and N\'ucleo Milenio CAPDE, for the financial support and nice scientific infrastructure that allowed to conclude the paper during his postdoctoral stay.
 C.M. is partially funded by CMM Fondo Basal, Fondecyt No. 1150202, Nucleo Milenio CAPDE and MathAmSud EEQUADD 16Math-01.